by Jonathan Latham, PhD

 “a new era in plant genetics and resistance breeding”.

 Neither was the research as novel as the Times made it sound.
-Toenissen claimed it was:
+Though Toenissen claimed it was:

 “the first time that a disease-resistance gene has been put into rice”,

-but readers weren’t told that this gene was already in rice plants, because rice is where it came from (Song et al 1995).
+readers were not told that this gene was already in rice plants, because rice is where it came from (Song et al 1995).
 Blakeslee thus described neither a conceptual nor a commercial breakthrough.
 But it was certainly a very useful PR boost for plant biotechnology.

 The high protein cassava that never was